 A Technical Evaluation of the Impacts of an Electrified U.S. Energy System

-The Electrification Futures study will answer the following questions:
+The study will answer five important questions:

 - What role might demand-side flexibility play to support reliable operations of a clean electricity grid?